ten-protocol/go-ten/design/bridge_design.md

 ### Submit Out Of Network Messages

 This is the administrative smart contract function that will be called by the `ManagementContract` on L1 and the `enclave` on L2.
-It's purpose is to store a message that was submitted from the other chain on this chain.
+It's purpose is to store the messages that were submitted from the other linked chain.
 It should be access controlled and called according to the `consistencyLevel` and Obscuro platform rules.

 ```solidity
 function submitOutOfNetworkMessage(